parse-community/Parse-SDK-JS/README.md

 ## Want to ride the bleeding edge?

 We recommend using the most recent tagged build published to npm for production.
 However, you can test not-yet-released versions of the Parse-SDK-JS by referencing specific branches in your `package.json`.
-For example, to use the master branch:
+For example, to use the alpha branch:

 ```
-npm install parse-community/Parse-SDK-JS.git#master
+npm install parse-community/Parse-SDK-JS.git#alpha
 ```

 ### Experimenting